New Zealand Dollar Talking Points

 Source: Trading View

-- Keep in mind, NZD/USD cleared the February high (0.6503) in June as the Relative Strength Index (RSI) broke above 70 for the first time in 2020, and the exchange rate may continue to retrace the decline from earlier this year as it takes out the June high (0.6585) during the first full week of July.
+- Keep in mind, NZD/USD cleared the February high (0.6503) in June as the Relative Strength Index (RSI) broke above 70 for the first time in 2020, but the exchange rate appears to have stalled ahead of the January high (0.6733) as the RSI fails to push into overbought territory this time around.

 Recommended by David Song